jaykay7777/RepeatAfterMe3/README.md

 # RepeatAfterMe3

-Repeat after me is a simple sequenced based puzzle game, based on the classic SIMON game developed in 1978.
+_Repeat After Me_ is a simple sequenced based puzzle game, based on the classic SIMON game developed in 1978.
 A button sequence is played and then must be repeated by the player in order to progress.
 With each correct entry a further value is added to the ever increasing sequence, testing the users attention and memory.
-With every correct sequence, move your character a step closer to the finish line.
+Every correct sequence moves your character a step closer to the finish line.